poggingfish/beeniez/README.md

 ### This language is ***NOT*** made to be fast.
 Its made to be ***FUN***.
 See FUN.txt for more info.

 #### Beeniez was a language created by developer Adam Stanley, I (fsh) am the new maintainer.
 I have decided to publish this language to the public.

+#### Beeniez is just a language standard.
+If a language can pass all tests in [test.raku] it is Beeniez.